stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard.md

 I could use a combination of F and 1 to obtain F1.
 Sounds appealing and would get rid of the Caps Lock and 12 Function keys.
 However, the Esc needs to stay in the old position, and would basically become a lonely button up there.
 Could I put a long visual strip up there?
-Maybe, but it is not going to be easy to get one.
+Maybe, but it is not going to be easy to get one, and pricey if I do.

 If I could learn to love Esc as Caps lock, I might actually obtain this rather interesting design.